RestAuth/server/doc/developer/backends.rst

 To develop your own backend, simply implement one or all of the base classes below.

-.. autoclass:: RestAuth.backends.base.UserBackend
+.. autoclass:: backends.base.UserBackend
    :members:

-.. autoclass:: RestAuth.backends.base.PropertyBackend
+.. autoclass:: backends.base.PropertyBackend
    :members:

-.. autoclass:: RestAuth.backends.base.GroupBackend
+.. autoclass:: backends.base.GroupBackend
    :members:

 Use RestAuth to hash passwords